-Music Theory.
-MTC 125, 221, 222, 223, 320, 321, 323, 327, 422, 425, 428, 496, 10 hours electives in MTC courses 300 or above, to be chosen in consultation with advisor.
+Also required are 10 semester hours electives in MTC courses 300 or above, to be chosen in consultation with advisor.

 Music History.
+The following music history courses are required:

+MHL 341, 342 Music History.....6

-MHL 341, 342, 447, and three upper-division elective hours.
+Also required are three upper-division elective semester hours in music history.

 Conducting.
-MUP 209 and 339 or MUP 210 and 340.
+Choose between the two combinations of courses: MUP 209 Beginning Choral Conducting and MUP 339 Choral Conducting or MUP 210 Beginning Instrumental Conducting and MUP 340 Instrumental Conducting.

 Applied Music.
-Twelve semester hours of study, eight of which must be MUP 111.
+Twelve semester hours of study in applied music are required, eight of which must be in MUP 111 Studio Instruction.